d3rky/pyday2022-bcn/docs/instruction.md

     ```

-1. And 500 will the the exceptions, that your are looking for exceptions during the fuzzing.
+1. And 500 will the exceptions, that you are looking for exceptions during the fuzzing.
 So let's catch them.
 Exceptions and 500 error codes
     ```
     def run_fuzzing(data):
         ...